 Rachel double majors in W&R and Sociology and is from West Boylston, Massachusetts.
 She is a freshman, and has not had any internships yet.
 In her senior year of high school, Rachel won the DAR (Daughters of the American Revolution) Essay Contest in her region and went on to States.
 She is a member of the Student Entertainment Committee’s Special Events chapter.
 Rachel would like to get involved with “The Good 5 Cent Cigar” and complete an internship with a publishing company next year.
 She is not sure what she would like to do after graduation, but definitely wants a career involving writing.

 Alison double majors in Biology and W&R. She will graduate in December of 2015 and hopes to find a career involving grant or scientific writing.
 She is from Pinckney, Michigan, saying that she decided to come to URI to be by the ocean.
-Alison is currently working the Department of Environmental Management conducting research writing and assisting them with their website.
+Alison is currently working with the Department of Environmental Management conducting research writing and assisting them with their website.
 Next semester, she will complete an independent study with Dr. Caroline Druschke where she will write profiles and produce other materials for the Parks Department.